 It’s Chicago, November 16, 1935, a Saturday.
 Daily Trib on the table.
 Paging through leisurely – it’s a weekend – the obituaries appear.
 A compact article, with photo, announces the death of Dr. Max Henius, at 76.
 He died on a visit to Denmark, his homeland.
 He had lived in America since his early 20s and had a notable career there.
 Once past 40 he took an increasing interest in the country of his birth.
 He did much to foster Danish-American relations.
-For example, with others he bought land and deeded it to the Danish government.
-Save during the wars, a celebration is held there each 4th of July to commemorate the amity of Denmark and America.
+With others, he bought land and deeded it to the Danish government.
+Save during the two world wars, a celebration is held there each 4th of July to commemorate the amity of Denmark and America.

 Max Henius was probably America’s greatest brewing scientist, in any era.
 Yet he is virtually unknown to most beer and brewing fans, even those with some historical knowledge.

 He co-authored in 1902 the American Handy-Book of the Brewing, Malting, and Auxiliary Trades.
-The other writer was Dr. Robert Wahl, an American Max had studied with in Marburg, Germany.
-The book was a stupendous achievement, a fat tome of 1200 pages with every conceivable aspect of commercial brewing operations covered.
-Many questions of science and theory were addressed but in a way accessible to practical brewing men.
+The other writer was Dr. Robert Wahl, an American Henius had studied with in Marburg, Germany.
+The book was a stupendous achievement, a fat tome of 1200 pages covering every conceivable aspect of brewing operations.
+Many questions of science and theory were addressed but in a way accessible to practical brewing people.

 Henius had studied under Professor Emil Hansen, a legend in world brewing science for his work on pure yeast cultures.
-Henius extended his work in America.
+Henius extended the work of Hansen in America.

-Anyone who investigates brewing historical questions runs into the book sooner or later.
-The modern beer writer, Michael Jackson, who developed the basic schema for craft brewing, almost certainly read the book.
-Jackson’s basic classification of types seems based on Wahl & Henius, not just the “ur” distinction between bottom-fermentation, top-fermentation, and spontaneous fermentation but the main beer types under those heads.
+Anyone who investigates American brewing history runs into the book sooner or later.
+The modern beer writer, Michael Jackson, who developed the basic stylistic schema of craft brewing, almost certainly read the book.
+Jackson’s basic classification seems based on Wahl & Henius’ work, not just the “ur” distinction between bottom-fermentation, top-fermentation, and spontaneous fermentation but the main beer types under each of those heads.

 Even with Wahl’s participation, Henius must have written a good part of the book himself, and the English is always impeccable.
-English was perhaps Henius’ third language after Danish and German, or maybe his fourth or fifth.
+English was perhaps Henius’ third language, after Danish and German, and maybe his fourth or fifth.
 European scientists then could easily work in four or five languages.
-I’d guess he knew French well before English, for example.
+I’d guess he knew French as well, for example.

 But who really was Max Henius?
 How did he get to the United States?
 The obituaries I’ve been able to find are relatively short and don’t hint at his background.
 The Wikipedia entry on Max Henius has proved more helpful.

 He was born in Aalborg, Denmark of a Jewish family originally from Poland.
-Beeretseq finds this of interest as there were relatively few Jews in the various branches of brewing (despite the German and Czech “brewing star” which looks rather like the Star of David, I may discuss that topic soon).
+Beeretseq finds this of interest as there were relatively few Jews in the various branches of brewing, and this despite the German and Czech “brewing star” which looks rather like the Star of David, I may discuss that topic soon.
 Brewing and its auxiliary areas were a German and Anglo-Saxon business, for the most part.
 (Distilling is a different story, at least in North America).

-There are always exceptions, at least one noted brewery in Alsace was Jewish-owned, there was a prominent one in Vienna (Ottakringer), and one or two in Germany.
-In the U.S., Rheingold of the Liebmann family was Jewish-owned in Brooklyn, NY.
+But there are always exceptions, and at least one noted brewery in Alsace was Jewish-owned.
+There was a prominent one in Vienna too (Ottakringer), and one or two in Germany.
+In the U.S., the Rheingold brand of the Jewish Liebmann family in Brooklyn, NY was renowned for decades.

 Max took up residence in Chicago.
 At first he owned a drugstore, you see him in the image above on the left.
 The other figure is probably Wahl.
 They are the picture of the young ambitious entrepreneurs.

-Later, Max founded with Wahl a brewing school.
+Later Max founded with Wahl a brewing school.
 It was called by different names in different periods, one was the Wahl-Henius Institute of Fermentology.
-With the Siebel Institute of Brewing established earlier in Chicago, and the Brewing Academy in New York, the Wahl-Henius Institute was a premier centre for brewing studies both in the U.S. and internationally.
+With the Siebel Institute of Brewing established earlier in Chicago, and the Brewing Academy in New York, the Wahl-Henius Institute was a premier, pioneering centre for brewing studies, indeed internationally.

-Maybe the classes continued after beer came back but as Henius died in 1935, they likely ended that year unless perhaps the family continued the business.
+Maybe the classes continued after beer came back but as Henius died in 1935, the school likely ended unless perhaps the family continued it for a time.
 Henius did have a son, Henry, later a brewmaster and executive with Lucky Lager in San Francisco.
 Perhaps he continued the teaching work for a while.

 Somewhat improbably, Henius was something of a Prohibitionist.
 He wrote a number of works advocating tight controls on alcohol.
-Of course, he decried the t-total solution of the Volstead Act but certainly he was firmly anti-saloon.
-The beer he taught his new students to brew in ’32 was maximum 3% abw, what we would call light beer today (4% abv).
+Of course, he decried the t-total solution of the Volstead Act but certainly was firmly anti-saloon.
+The beer he taught his new students to brew in 1932 was maximum 3% abw, what we would call light beer today, or 4% abv.

 In the 1902 Handy-Book, Henius described non-judgmentally beers which were much stronger than that, especially English types.
 But he plumped for relatively weak beer in his heart evidently, and argued for restricted distribution.
-The German and American lager of the 1800s was generally under 5%.
-Perhaps it struck him as the perfect form of beer.
-Even in England in this time, the German product had achieved a strange power over brewing technologists although I think in part growing Prohibitionist sentiment was behind it, unconsciously in most cases.
+German and American lager of the 1800s was generally 4-5% abv.
+Perhaps this struck him as the perfect form of beer.
+Even in England in this time, the German product achieved a strange power over brewing technologists although I think in part growing Prohibitionist sentiment was behind it, unconsciously in most cases.
 This may be the case too with Henius, as the best way to bring back beer was to reconcile with those who worried over strong potations.

-The patrons in the pubs paid no mind to all this, probably a good thing, else we’d have no double stout, or saison, or Burton Ale.
+The patrons in the pub paid no mind to all this, probably a good thing, else we’d have no double stout, or saison, or Burton Ale today.

-In the 1932 article on restoration of his brewing classes (“dusting off old recipes”), Henius was quoted that beer should be sold in supermarkets and drugstores, no doubt recalling his youth retailing liquor in that controlled environment.
+In the 1932 article on restoration of Henius’ brewing classes (“dusting off old recipes”), Henius was quoted that beer should be sold in supermarkets and drugstores, no doubt recalling his youth of retailing liquor in a relatively controlled environment.
 He hoped the beer he was training his students to make would not appear in saloons with swinging doors, as he put it.

 Note re images: The first image above is from this Danish website.
 The second, from this BeerBooks.com website.
 The third, from historicalimages com.
 All are believed available for educational and historical purposes.
 All images or intellectual property therein belong to their lawful owners or authorized users.
 All feedback welcomed.

-*An earlier version of this post misstated the names of the Carradine acting descendants in part and I believe I have it correct now.
-Also, I said earlier Keith had passed, that is not so, it is David who passed away some years ago.
+*An earlier version of this post misstated the names of the Carradine acting descendants in part, I believe I have it correct now.
+Also, I stated earlier Keith had passed, that is not so, it is David who passed away some years ago.
 Apologies for the slip.